Tunable Localization of Light Using Nested Invisible Metasurface Cavities: Introduction

 Light localization plays an important role in modern physics and applications, particularly, in nanophotonics.
 It is the basis for creating nonlinear devices, sensors, waveguides, resonators, photonic crystals, interferometers, optical fibers, lasers, etc. With the advent of new nanofabrication technologies, optical systems enabling efficient and controllable light concentration at the nanoscale are on demand~\cite{John_1991_localization,Soref_2006_Future, Koenderink_2015_shrinking}.
 Foreseeable applications of such systems include integrated circuitry for silicon photonics, optical computing, solar technologies, and bio-sensing.

 Recently, a possibility for light localization in a given volume with simultaneous partial or complete light scattering suppression from that volume was discussed in multiple contexts, such as bound states in the continuum (BICs)~\cite{Marinica_2008_bound, Silveirinha_2014_trapping, Hsu_2016_bound, Azzam_2021_photonic, Plotnik_2011_bound, Zhen_2014_topological}, anapole modes~\cite{Miroshnichenko_2015_anapole, Wei_2016_excitation, Wu_2018_anapole, Yang_2019_anapole}, and virtual absorption~\cite{Baranov_2017_virtual,Longhi_2018_virtual,Marini_2020_open}.
 Such nonradiating light concentration enables non-obstructive detection, enhancement and suppression of radiation, and energy storing.
 Probably, the most pronounced synergy between light localization and scattering suppression is achieved in the so-called invisible metasurface-based cavities~\cite{Cuesta_2020_non_scattering_cavities,Cuesta_2019_advanced}.
-These cavities allow to generate strong field maxima and deep minima inside them when illuminated by incident light, while they remain invisible for observers, both in the backward and forward directions.
+These cavities allow to generate strong field maxima and deep minima inside them when illuminated by incident light, while they remain invisible to observers, both in the backward and forward directions.
 Such a regime is achieved due to the full suppression of light scattering from the cavity into outside space.
 It is in sharp contrast to conventional Fabry-Perot resonators made of symmetric combinations of two partially transparent mirrors where strong forward scattering is produced (resulting in a non-zero phase shift of the transmitted wave)~\cite{Sauleau_2005_fabry}.
 The invisible metasurface cavities have an antisymmetric configuration of semi-transparent mirrors: one with weak inductive and one with weak capacitive response.
 An illustration of such an invisible cavity is shown in Fig.~\ref{fig:matryoshka_concept}(a).
 Due to the antisymmetric (dual) and balanced electromagnetic response of the two sheets, the cavity remains invisible, being to some extent related to parity-time symmetric systems~\cite{Fleury_2014_negative, Radi_2016_parity, Monticone_2016_parity, Feng2017_nonhermitian, Zhao_2018_parity}.
+In this work, we consider invisible cavities formed by a pair of two electrically polarizable metasurfaces.
+It is worth mentioning that the present study can be also extended to invisible cavities formed by one electric and one magnetic, two magnetic~\cite{Cuesta_2020_non_scattering_cavities}, or two bianisotropic metasurfaces~\cite{Cuesta_2019_advanced}.